jerrywickey/AJAX-Encryption/README.md

 AJAX-Encryption
 ===============
 finishing documentation and test page.
-Check back mid week
+Check back mid week  first week in Feb

 Library for easy RSA encryption of all AJAX data communication between client and server on any web page.
 Library is javascript and PHP